 Anthony runs a small structural engineering firm, BluePrint Pty Ltd which provides services to a number of corporate clients and councils.
 Gary is a key employee of the business and clients rely on him for his technical expertise in solving difficult design problems.

 Anthony realises that Gary is critical to the immediate survival of his business and estimates that it would take him 12 months to find and train a suitable replacement if Gary died or became permanently disabled.
 Further, Anthony has estimated that if Gary was unable to work, net profit of the business would fall by $200,000 per annum.
 This would place the business, and Anthony, under significant financial pressure.

 What can Anthony do to protect his business?

-Anthony sees his financial planner and together they calculate the level of protection that Anthony's business will need:
+Anthony sees his financial adviser and together they calculate the level of protection that Anthony's business will need:

 |Annual fall in net profit||$200,000|